 Federal False Claims Act litigation or qui tam lawsuits are on the rise as citizens help disclose cases of fraud against the government.
 It is on the few statues that permit private individual to bring a lawsuit on behalf of the government and share in a percentage of the recovery.
 Qui tam litigation includes the disclosure of illegal activities ranging from tax evasion to health care fraud involving Medicare and Medicaid.

 Successful qui tam suits have also been filed in cases involving, defense contracts, underpayment of royalties (such as oil, minerals and gas from public lands), brokerage firm fraud, and construction cases.
 Qui tam cases are complex and require a specialized process.
-It is important to seek representation from attorneys experience with qui tam lawsuits who know the process and are familiar with dealing with the government and large corporations.
+It is important to seek representation from attorneys experience with commercial litigation and qui tam lawsuits, know the process and are familiar with dealing with the government and large corporations.
 If you believe you’ve found wrongdoing at your workplace, you may be wondering, what is a qui tam suit?

 Do you Need Whistleblower Protection?

 - Have you found or reported illegal or fraudulent activity at your company?

 - Is your company illegally dumping hazardous waste?

 - Have you discovered that health insurance company billing for unnecessary tests, upcoding to receive higher reimbursements, paying illegal kickbacks and referrals or bill the government for non-reimbursable costs?

 - Do you know of bribes being paid to obtain defense or other federal contracts?